Genetics Questions for NEET

 Option c – Hypothalamus

-Which of the following statements is CORRECT?
+Which of the following statements is accurate?

-(C) Meissner’s corpuscles are thermoreceptors.
+(C) Meissner’s corpuscles function as thermoreceptors

 (A) Parathyroid